5 Steps to Become an Unstoppable Real Estate Investor

 Four is your self-talk.
 “Negative self-talk,” Tina said.
 “Sometimes we get really annoyed with ourselves.
 ‘Ugh, I can’t believe I did that’, or ‘That was really stupid.’
 Or ‘I don’t really have anything to say here.’
 There’s a million different ways that we undo ourselves.
 So again, if we don’t even know how we’re talking to ourselves, then the mind just does what it does – you’ve heard the term ‘monkey mind’, it jumps all over the place.
 [If] it’s not managed, it’s not controlled.”

 This brings us back to focus.
 If we focus on the negative self-talk, we will self-sabotage ourselves – sometimes without even being aware of it.
+In fact, here is a list of the 22 self-sabotaging behaviors that lead to entrepreneurial extinction.
+How many of these behaviors do you have?

 Taking responsibility for everything negative that happens will ultimately lead you to asking yourself how you may have played a part in creating the dilemma.
-In the post office example, it is your fault for not looking up the operating hours.
+In the post office example, it is her fault for not looking up the operating hours.
 Then, once you identify your level of culpability and a solution, now you have a new piece of information you didn’t have before, and you should never face this predicament again.

 Now, use that concept of taking responsibility, determining how you played a role, identifying the solution and apply it moving forward to everything you do rather than falling down the negative self-talk rabbit hole.